-A previous study conducted by Smolders, de Kort, and Cluitmans (2012) found that a high or good amount of illuminance induces alertness during office hours.
-The same study concluded that exposure to higher illuminance can improve the employee’s subjective feelings of alertness and at the same time improve measurable performance (Smolders et al., 2012).
+Smolders, de Kort, and Cluitmans (2012) found that a high or reasonable amount of radiance induces alertness during office hours.
+The same study concluded that exposure to higher illuminance could improve the employee’s subjective feelings of attention and, simultaneously, measurable performance (Smolders et al., 2012).

 4. Monochromatic Design

 Monochromatic is a style that contains or uses only one color.
-By definition, it does sound like the most boring design; however, monochromatic color designs can make a space look clean, crisp, and elegant.
-It does a simplistic approach of stripping off the unnecessary and focusing on core functional experience.
+By definition, it does sound like the most boring design.
+However, monochromatic color designs can make a space look clean, crisp, and elegant.
+It makes a simplistic approach of stripping off the unnecessary and focusing on the core functional experience.
 (A minimalist and monochromatic office design – Build Australia, 2018)

-Three elements can help pull off a successful monochromatic interior design and that is choosing the right color palette, choosing a monochromatic textile, and accenting with monochromatic patterns (Lori, 2017).
-A black and white monochromatic design can transform an old workplace into a sleek and edgy one while a blue monochromatic design can be very playful.
-This is another way of integrating your brand into your workplace.
-With smart use of color and patterns, you definitely can make a workplace talk.
+Three elements can help pull off a successful monochromatic interior design: choosing the right color palette, choosing a monochromatic textile, and accenting with monochrome patterns (Lori, 2017).
+A black-and-white monochromatic design can transform an old workplace into a sleek and edgy one, while a blue monochromatic design can be very playful.
+Another method for integrating the brand into the workplace is using color and pattern.
+The intelligent use of color and patterns can make the workplace lively.

-Office environments seem to continue their transformation from formal and impersonal workplaces to inspired and wellness-focused spaces.
+Office environments continue transforming from formal and impersonal workplaces to inspired and wellness-focused spaces.
 This trend is called sustainability.
-According to a blog called Eco life, sustainable design is a mindful intention to reduce negative environmental impacts through thoughtful design.
-This means designing with energy-efficient technology, sustainably sourced materials, and other natural and greener choices
+According to Eco life’s blog, sustainable design is a mindful intention to reduce negative environmental impacts through thoughtful design with energy-efficient technology, sustainably sourced materials, and other natural and greener choices.

-Are you thinking of updating your office space to effect change this year?
-You should work with an expert.
-SDW Realty is an experienced general contractor in the Philippines that worked with the biggest brands in the country.
-We can help you achieve your design visions just like what we did with our other clients.
+SDW Realty is an experienced fit-out construction company working with the country’s most prominent brands in the Philippines.
+Let us work together to achieve your design visions just like what we did with our other clients.
 To see our portfolio, click here.

 1. A minimalist and monochromatic office design – Build Australia.
 (2018).
 Build Australia. https://www.buildaustralia.com.au/gd/the-minimalist-monochromatic-design-behind-candlefoxs-hq/